shivramparida/lab9/README.md

 Step 3.
 IMPORT "my_db.sql" which is in folder "Demo databse"

 step 4.
-Paste the project folder "Mess Feedback" in "WWW" folder on you HOST
+Paste the project folder "Mess Feedback" in "WWW" folder on you HOST (xampp server paste the folder in xampp->htdocs folder)

 step 5.
 Done

 How to use :
+step 1 :
+open browser and enter localhost/foldername/home.php

-Step 1: login as a user and Enter feedback username  205112034
+Step 2: login as a user and Enter feedback username  205112034
 Pass  Nitt100

-Step 2:
+Step 3:
 Login as an admin and analysis the feedback.
 Username Admin
 Pass  Php